-8 Baby Shelf Rules and concurrent private placement.
-An issuer with a public float of less than \$75 million may use a registration statement on Form S-3 for a primary offering in reliance on Instruction I.B.6 (Baby Shelf Rule), which permits an issuer to sell no more than one-third of its public float within a 12-month period and requires the issuer's securities to be listed on a securities exchange (excluding the OTCBB).
-In addition, the SEC staff has stated in its Compliance and Disclosure Interpretation Question 116.25 that if an issuer sells securities to investors consisting of registered securities pursuant to a registration statement on Form S-3 under the Baby Shelf Rule and securities in a concurrent private placement that will be registered for resale on a separate Form S-3 in reliance on Instruction I.B.3, such resale securities would be counted toward the Baby Shelf Rule limitation at the time of the resale registration statement filing.
-If the issuer exceeds the Baby Shelf Rule limitation, it would need to either register the resale on Form S-1 or wait until it has sufficient capacity under the Baby Shelf Rule to register the resale on Form S-3.
-If an issuer is relying on the Baby Shelf Rule, it must make sure the RDO and any other transaction conducted in the 12-month period does not exceed one-third of its public float.
+8. Baby shelf rules and concurrent private placement.
+An issuer with a public float of less than \$75 million may use a registration statement on Form S-3 for a primary offering in reliance on Instruction I.B.6 of the form (Baby Shelf Rule), which permits an issuer to sell no more than one-third of its public float within a 12-month period and requires the issuer's securities to be listed on a securities exchange.
+However, the SEC staff has stated in Question 116.25 of its Securities Act Forms Compliance and Disclosure Interpretations that if an issuer sells securities pursuant to a registration statement on Form S-3 under the Baby Shelf Rule and sells securities in a concurrent private placement that will be registered for resale on a separate Form S-3 in reliance on Instruction I.B.3, the resale securities would be counted toward the Baby Shelf Rule limitation at the time the resale registration statement is filed.
+If the total number of shares to be issued under the two registration statements exceeds the Baby Shelf Rule limitation, the issuer would need to either register the resale on Form S-1 or wait until it has sufficient capacity under the Baby Shelf Rule to register the resale on Form S-3.
+Thus, an issuer relying on the Baby Shelf Rule, must ensure that the total number of securities sold in the RDO and any other registered offering on Form S-3 conducted in the 12-month period does not exceed one-third of its public float.

-9 Depository Trust Corporation (DTC) and settlement.
-Shares in an RDO are sold through the DTC's book-entry system as electronic book entries and not as physical stock certificates.
+- 9. Depository Trust Corporation (DTC) and settlement.
+Shares in an RDO are sold through the DTC's bookentry system as electronic book entries and not as physical stock certificates.
 Investors will receive a confirmation or statement containing the number of securities allocated to their account and closing and account wiring instructions.
-In some cases, all RDO shares are settled by delivery to the placement agent's DTC account for further delivery to investor accounts by the placement agent.
+In some cases, all RDO shares are settled by delivery to the placement agent's DTC account for further delivery to investor accounts by the placement agent on an intraday basis.
 In other cases, the shares are allocated directly to investors' accounts with DTC or the accounts of the DTC participants or indirect participants identified by the investors for settlement.
-Counsel should understand the closing and settlement mechanics and ensure that all parties are made aware of the settlement instructions.

-10 Application of Regulation M and statutory underwriter role.
-Under Regulation M, an RDO is a distribution and Regulation M trading restrictions are applicable to the transaction.
+Counsel should understand the closing and settlement mechanics and ensure that all parties are made aware of the settlement instructions. - 10.
+Application of Regulation M and statutory underwriter role.
+Under Regulation M, an RDO is a distribution and Regulation M trading restrictions apply to the transaction.
 As a result, the placement agent should consider the applicable restricted period and the requirement to deliver the Regulation M notice to FINRA.
 In addition, an RDO placement agent is acting as a distribution participant and likely would be considered a statutory underwriter from a securities law perspective as it is introducing new securities into the market.
-The placement agent and its counsel will want to take this into account in connection with due diligence, as well as with drafting and negotiation of the placement agency agreement.
+The placement agent and its counsel will want to consider this in connection with their due diligence, as well as with drafting and negotiation of the placement agency agreement.